-Pandora sells $150M in preferred stock to KKR to fund shift to on demand
+Pandora will consider buyout before selling $150M in preferred stock to KKR

 The touchscreen Amazon Echo could launch on Tuesday

-Pandora is taking a cash infusion to maintain “a strong balance sheet” as it struggles to shift from radio to the increasingly popular on-demand streaming model.
-Private equity firm KKR has agreed to buy $150 million in Series A preferred Pandora shares and be paid a 7.5 percent or 8 percent quarterly dividend; KKR’s Richard Sarnoff will take a board seat.
+Pandora will undertake a “strategic review” of whether it will sell itself to an acquirer.
+If not, it’s agreed to take a cash infusion to maintain “a strong balance sheet” as it struggles to shift from radio to the increasingly popular on-demand streaming model.

+Private equity firm KKR has agreed to buy $150 million in Series A preferred Pandora shares a month from now and be paid a 7.5 percent or 8 percent quarterly dividend while KKR’s Richard Sarnoff takes a board seat.
+Meanwhile, two Pandora board members James M. P. Feuille and Peter Gotcher will resign as the board considers the music company’s options.

+The news came alongside Pandora’s mixed earnings report, where its $316 million in revenue fell short of the $318 million estimate, though its delivered a loss of $0.24 EPS per share compared to an expected $0.34 EPS loss.

+Total Pandora subscribers grew 20% year-over-year to 4.71 million in Q1 2017, with 500,000 trial starts of its new Pandora Premium on-demand service.
+80% of trial subscribers came from upsells to its existing users.
+But total listener hours slipped from 5.52 billion in Q1 2016 to 5.21 billion this quarter, while active listeners fell from 79.4 million to 76.7 million.
+Ticketing revenue from its $450 million acquisition of Ticketfly came in at $27.8 million, up 25% year-over-year.

+The KKR cash could help Pandora gain some momentum.
 Here are the nuts and bolts of the deal:

 “KKR will purchase an aggregate of $150 million in a new designated Series A convertible preferred stock of Pandora.
 Pandora will pay dividends to the holders of the preferred stock quarterly at an annualized rate of 7.5% if paid in cash or 8% if paid in kind, at its option.
 The Series A preferred stock is convertible into common stock, cash or a combination thereof at a conversion price of $13.50 per share.
 The offering may be upsized to a total of $250 million should the Company determine to issue additional shares.”